craigwilkins/cookiecutter-tfmodule/README.md

 That's all you need to get started.

-## Testing the module

-The `tests` folder implements a simple test harness.

-In order to use the testing suite you will need to do the following:

-1. Write test cases that use the module, placing each test case in its own directory under `tests/`, e.g. `tests/<test_case1>`
-2. Install `go`
-3. Run `make terratest/install` to install the prerequisites
-4. Run `make test` for your suite of tests to run

 ### Example test case
 For the most part, you will create simple terraform code that will just instantiate your module
 ```terraform